moerkb/core.relational/README.md

 # core.relational

-A Clojure library designed to ... well, that part is up to you.
+Relational language for Clojure based on Date's Tutorial D

 ## Usage

-FIXME
+This project is currently under development, so do not expect anything to work now.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Markus Bader

 Distributed under the Eclipse Public License, the same as Clojure.